Real Madrid will discover on Wednesday the length of Cristiano Ronaldo's ban following the Portugal captain's sending-off on Sunday.

-The Spanish FA (RFEF) has announced that it will meet to discuss a suitable punishment for Ronaldo on Feb.
-5, the same day that los Blancos face city rival Atletico Madrid in the Copa del Rey.
+The Spanish FA (RFEF) have announced that they will meet to discuss a suitable punishment for Ronaldo on February 5, the same day that los Blancos face city rivals Atletico Madrid in the Copa del Rey.

 The former Manchester United attacker was shown a straight red card following a clash with Carlos Gurpegui Ander Iturraspe during Sunday's 1-1 La Liga draw away to Athletic Bilbao.

-Under the RFEF's disciplinary system, the ban could cover anything from one game to in excess of three should the offense be considered to have been an act of violent conduct.
+Under the RFEF's disciplinary system, the ban could cover anything from one game to in excess of three should the offence be considered to have been an act of violent conduct.

-Madrid's next three league matches come against Villarreal at the Bernabeu on Saturday, away to Getafe on Sunday, Feb.
-16 and at home to Elche the following Saturday, although the RFEF could decide to include the second-leg of the Copa semifinal clash with Atletico as part of any ban enforced upon Ronaldo.
+Madrid's next three league matches come against Villarreal at the Bernabeu on Saturday, away to Getafe on Sunday, February 16 and at home to Elche the following Saturday, although the RFEF could decide to include the second-leg of the Copa semi-final clash with Atletico as part of any ban enforced upon Ronaldo.

 Blancos coach Carlo Ancelotti hit out at referee Miguel Ayza's decision to send his star man off after the match on Sunday, saying: "I was not close to it, but the pictures show that it was a bit exaggerated."

 The 2013 Ballon d'Or winner, who turns 29 on the day of the disciplinary hearing, has scored 32 goals in 30 games for Madrid this season.